Keyword research is the most important element in any SEO campaign.

 Converting informational can take a while, but it is needed if you are running any inbound or social media campaigns.

-Product keyword focus on brands, categories, and specific services, (especially when service have a location name like Dublin).
+Product keyword focuses on brands, categories, and specific services, (especially when service have a location name like Dublin).

 - Brand name + search term